Last Updated on April 20, 2022

 A betta who used to be active then suddenly loses interest in swimming around its tank may suffer from lethargy.
 This decrease in activity level is a likely sign that your betta is not happy.
 Check water conditions and perform a water change as needed.

-Check the temperature of your tank.
+Check the temperature of your betta tank.
 A betta in cold water will show symptoms such as lethargy, lack of appetite, and being more prone to diseases.
 If it stays in one area of the tank then it can mean that its metabolism has slowed down.
 This is also caused by cold water exposure.
 Use an aquarium heater to provide the correct temperature for your pet betta.

-How to Keep betta Fish Happy?
+How to Keep Betta Fish Happy?

 Wild betta fish exist in shallow bodies of water such as rice paddies, streams, irrigation systems, and estuaries.
 They have easy access to the water’s surface.
 A tank no smaller than 2.5 gallons is recommended for a pet betta.
 A 5-gallon tank is even better.
 The larger volume of water will give more swimming space.
 It will also prevent sudden fluctuations in water parameters.